Topics

 It depends on factors like how bad the dementia is and how well treatment is going.
 Some forms of dementia, including Alzheimer’s disease, could be seen as a disability if the symptoms make it hard for someone to do daily activities normally.

 This is also the case for disability insurance, which replaces a part of your income if you become disabled in either the short or long-term.
 Each company has their own rules for what counts as a disability.
 So, companies will look at each individual situation to decide if they will cover dementia or not.
-But this is only for people who already have disability insurance before they get dementia.
+But this is only for people who already have disability insurance before they get are diagnosed with dementia.

 Someone who already has dementia would probably not be able to get new disability insurance.
 Most companies would tell them no.